neighbourhoodie/voice-of-interconnect/README.md

 1. `SPEECH_TO_TEXT_PASSWORD`
 1. `ALCHEMY_API_KEY`

 If they are not set, the services are simulated.
+There is a default timeout of 3000ms for both the transcription and sentiment analysis.
+You can change the timeout with `WATSON_MOCK_TIMEOUT` (ms)

 ## Deployment